-Prince Charles’ charitable foundation received £1m donation from Bin Laden family
+Prince Charles’s charitable foundation received £1m donation from Bin Laden family

 Another palace insider said: “There are other sources of money in the world.”

-Chairman of the Prince of Wales Charitable Foundation, Sir Ian Cheshire, told the paper that the donation had been agreed by the five trustees at the time.
+Chairman of the fund, Sir Ian Cheshire, told the paper that the donation had been agreed by the five trustees at the time.

 He added: “The donation from Sheikh Bakr Bin Laden in 2013 was carefully considered by PWCF Trustees at the time.
 Due diligence was conducted, with information sought from a wide range of sources, including government.
 The decision to accept the donation was taken wholly by the Trustees.
 Any attempt to suggest otherwise is misleading and inaccurate.”